MCSManager/MCSManager/README.md

 ## Browser Compatibility

-- Support `Chrome` `Firefox` `Safari` modern browser.
+- Supported on modern browsers including `Chrome`, `Firefox`, and `Safari`.
 - Support for `IE` has been discontinued.

 <br />

 ## Internationalization (i18n)

-MCSManager currently supports English and Simplified Chinese and is capable of supporting more languages in the future.
+MCSManager is currently available in English and Simplified Chinese, with plans to expand support for additional languages in the future.

 The translation and software internationalization were completed together by [KevinLu2000](https://github.com/KevinLu2000), [Lazy](https://github.com/LazyCreeper), [zijiren233](https://github.com/zijiren233), and [Unitwk](https://github.com/unitwk).
 Many thanks for their contributions!